cjroehrig/crispyControllers/Games/Lotro/README.md

 8. SELECT your background toon, turn FOLLOW on, and try out the various FOLLOW commands.

-## NOTES
+## NOTES AND TIPS

+Run as Windowed full-screen (instead of normal Full-screen).

+Save your UI (`/ui layout save <file>`) as: f | Full screen layout. w | Windowed layout. wbg | Background window layout.
+You
+These files are automatically sent to be load using the layout_full() and layout_win() functions.
+I found it useful to have the following Combat options set in the `wbg` layout (but not in the foreground (`w` and `f`) layouts):
+- Allow skill buttons to target nearest enemy
+- Enable skill target forwarding
+- Enable movement assistance in combat

-For immersion, turn down all volume sliders for all your non-MAIN toons except for the User Interface volume so you can hear any chat attempts in background windows (and Player Music so you can get some cool enhanced stereo effects).
+For immersion, turn down all volume sliders for all your non-MAIN toons except for the User Interface volume so you can hear any chat attempts in background windows (and Player Music so you can get some enhanced stereo effects).

+Save your window

 To be effective in full-screen, your `F1-F6` skills should be ones which don't require knowledge of any "procs" which you can't see.
 Cooldowns are ok -- you eventually get a sense of the timing.